Stocks rally, bonds soar in relief after UK calms markets

-NEW YORK (AP) — Some calm flowed back into markets worldwide Wednesday, and stocks on Wall Street rallied toward their first gain in more than a week after the Bank of England moved forcefully to get a budding financial crisis there under control.
+NEW YORK (AP) — Stocks rallied on Wall Street to their first gain in more than a week, as some calm returned to markets around the world Wednesday after the Bank of England moved forcefully to get a budding financial crisis there under control.

-The drop in yields eased some of the pressure that's been choking Wall Street this year, and the Dow Jones Industrial Average was up 560 points, or 1.9%, at 29,695, as of 3:10 p.m.
-Eastern time.
-The Nasdaq composite was 2% higher.
+The drop in bond yields eased some of the pressure that's been choking Wall Street this year, and the Dow Jones Industrial Average rallied 1.9%.
+The Nasdaq composite climbed 2.1%, and the smaller stocks that make up the Russell 2000 index soared even more, 3.2%.

 Underscoring those concerns, the yield on the 10-year U.S. Treasury briefly topped 4% Wednesday morning to touch its highest level in more than a decade.
 It's been on a swift surge along with other Treasury yields as the Federal Reserve jacks up short-term interest rates at the fastest pace in decades.